julianryorex/EPIIC-Project/docs/GoogleEarthEngineTLDR.md

 # GeoTIFFs and Google Earth Engine TL;DR

 Google's Earth Engine (henceforth EE), is a cloud based geospatial processing platform.
 It can access a large number of publicly available databases for processing, drawing primarily from Landsat.
 It currently utilizes python or javascript to make request to Google's servers to process the requests.
 For the EPIIC project, we will be focusing on the javascript API.
+As a fun drinking game, count the times metadata is used.

 ## Contents
 - **Google Earth Engine**
   - **First Steps**
   - **JS API**
 - **GeoTIFF**

+# Google Earth Engine

 ## First Steps
 You can find these steps in a more verbose and comprehensive manner via Google's very good documentation: <https://developers.google.com/earth-engine/getstarted>.